dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 The DIP does not propose to change the rewrites to dynamic indexing operators.

-The rewrites to static indexing operators is completely analogous to the dynamic ones, with the only difference being that the arguments inside the square brackets will be used as template parameters instead of function parameters.
+The rewrites to static indexing operators is completely analogous to the dynamic ones, with the main difference that the arguments inside the square brackets will be plugged in as template arguments instead of function arguments.
+The other arguments, notably only the right-hand sides of assignments, are unaffected and still run-time function arguments.

-* The expression `op object[indices]`, where `op` is some overloadable unary operator, is rewritten as `object.opStaticIndexUnary!(op, indices)`.
+* The expression `op object[indices]`, where `op` is an overloadable unary index operator, is rewritten as `object.opStaticIndexUnary!(op, indices)`.
 * The expression `object[indices] = rhs`
 is rewritten as `object.opStaticIndexAssign!(indices)(rhs)`.
 If `indices` is the empty sequence and this rewrite fails, the expression is rewritten as `object.opStaticIndexAssign(rhs)`,
 i. e. without template instantiation syntax.
-* The expression `object[indices] op= rhs`, where `op` is some overloadable binary operator, is rewritten as `object.opStaticIndexOpAssign!(op, indices)(rhs)`.
+* The expression `object[indices] op= rhs`, where `op` is an overloadable binary index operator, is rewritten as `object.opStaticIndexOpAssign!(op, indices)(rhs)`.
 * The expression `object[indices]` if not preceded by a unary operator or preceded by some assignment operator, or if so, but the above rewrites failed, will be rewritten as `object.opStaticIndex!(indices)`.